PiterWeb/RemoteController-Landing/README.md

-# Remote Controller Landing
+# LibreRemotePlay Landing

-You can check out the project [here](https://github.com/PiterWeb/RemoteController)
+You can check out the project [here](https://github.com/PiterWeb/LibreRemotePlay).